-Deciding on a property to buy or lease for your business can be tough.
+Deciding on a commercial property to buy or lease for your business can be tough.
 There are a lot of boxes to tick!
 This is why we’ve created a simple 8-step checklist to guide you through the kind of questions and essential items you should be checking before committing to new commercial or industrial business premises.

 This checklist is not designed to be an all-encompassing list of what to look for when purchasing or leasing a property, as we know many clients have unique requirements!
 But this checklist should still serve as a useful (and bookmarkable) source of important items to follow as part of your due own diligence!